jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Yay!
 Initial `Camera` scenario was simple enough.

 Huh.
 That seems like too few `pixel_size` scenarios.
 Well, done anyway.
 That wasn't too bad.
 Break time!

+Almost camera time!!
+Normally I'd stop here to focus on more work stuff but (1) I'm staying a bit late tonight and (2) I'm really eager to see visible results of my work again!